AskhaYergali/sftp_configuration/README.md

 thus we have to change user's directory, by using -d, to needed directory which will be used

 	sudo usermod -d /needed/sftp/dir/ username

+Finally by configuring permissions to the folders we can limit each user to theyrs own folders.